The New Hampshire Gazette

-The New Hampshire Gazette is a non-profit, alternative, bi-weekly newspaper published in Portsmouth, New Hampshire.
+The New Hampshire Gazette is a nonprofit, alternative, bi-weekly newspaper published in Portsmouth, New Hampshire.
 Its editors claim that the paper, which all but disappeared into other publications until the late 1900s, is the oldest newspaper in the United States.
 The paper trademarked the phrase "The Nation's Oldest Newspaper" after being revived as a small biweekly in 1989.
-This assertion is highly contested and the Hartford Courant is generally understood to be the nation's oldest newspaper by scholarly articles, standard journalism, and historical texts.
+This assertion is highly contested, and the Hartford Courant is generally understood to be the nation's oldest newspaper when considering scholarly articles, standard journalism, and historical texts.

 History

+18th century

 The New Hampshire Gazette was founded in Portsmouth on October 7, 1756, by printer Daniel Fowle as the first newspaper in the Province of New Hampshire.
 Fowle lived in Boston before founding the Gazette, and was the first to print the words of Samuel Adams.
 He also spent time in prison for printing anti-British pamphlets "The Monster of Monsters" and "A Total Eclipse of Liberty."

 Before the Stamp Act of 1765 was to take effect on November 1 of that year The New Hampshire Gazette featured an edition with black borders about its edges and columns, protesting the tax it was about to place on paper and advertising.
 Other newspapers, like the Pennsylvania Journal, also featured editions with black borders in response to the coming Stamp Act.
 The November 1 edition of the Gazette also included a lengthy article strongly deriding the act.

-The Gazette continued publishing after Fowle's death in 1787, and in 1839, was recognized as the oldest newspaper in America after the Maryland Gazette ceased publication.
-Starting in the 1890s, the Gazette was published by The Portsmouth Herald on weekends as a supplement to the Herald.
-In 1960, the Gazette was renamed the Herald Weekend Edition, although the masthead indicated that the paper was "Continuing the New Hampshire Gazette."